landlords moves to company structures may be seen as a tax avoidance Ruse.

 It also makes it all the more likely the government will come after landlords who have bought property in company structures and / or moved existing property into company structures to save tax.
 The government could enact laws or change the tax code, or both, to make residential landlords pay the same tax that they would have paid had they not moved to incorporate.

 Landlords, Section 24 and Tax

 Residential landlords, as we know, are often at the front of the queue to be milked for more tax.
-It is a pattern that has been going on for years now.
-This is not going to change.

 So, over the years since George Osborne bought in the infamous Section 24 change, (which meant landlords could no longer deduct mortgage loan and other financing costs against income before declaring profits), landlords have increasingly opted to incorporate in order to buy and let property through company structures.

 Some have been putting new property buys inside company structures as well as, in many cases, also transferring existing properties into company structures.
 (The government’s English Private Landlords Survey (2018) puts the percentage of landlords who rent as individuals at a still relatively high 94%, 4% are doing it as part of a company and 2% “other organisation”).

 By doing this, they usually save a lot of tax.